F. A. Venter: Recognition

-Venter received the Hertzog Prize for prose in 1976 for his novels Swart pelgrim and Geknelde land.
+Venter received the Hertzog Prize for prose in 1961 for his novels Swart Pelgrim and Geknelde land.
 For Kambrokind he received the ruitertrofee ('equestrian trophy') of the Suid-Afrikaanse Federasie van Rapportryerskorpse in 1982.
-In 1981 the University of Port Elizabeth awarded him the honorary degree D. Litt in recognition for his writings.
-In 1996 he received the Andrew Murray Prize for Literature.
+In 1981, the University of Port Elizabeth awarded him the honorary degree D. Litt in recognition for his writings.
+In 1996, he received the Andrew Murray Prize for Literature.
 He was in addition a member of the Maatschappij der Nederlandse Letterkunde (a Dutch society for literature).

 F.A.
-Venter died in 1997.
+Venter died on 8 July 1997.